cardiffnlp/tweetnlp/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/104MtF9MXkDFimlJLr4SFBX0HjidLTfvp#scrollTo=KAZYjeskBqL4)

 The classification module consists of six different tasks (Topic Classification, Sentiment Analysis, Irony Detection, Hate Speech Detection, Offensive Language Detection, Emoji Prediction, and Emotion Analysis).
-In each example, the model is instantiated by `tweetnlp.load("task-name")`, and run the prediction by passing a text or a list of texts as argument to the corresponding function.
+In each example, the model is instantiated by `tweetnlp.load_model("task-name")`, and run the prediction by passing a text or a list of texts as argument to the corresponding function.

 - ***Topic Classification***: The aim of this task is, given a tweet to assign topics related to its content.
 The task is formed as a supervised multi-label classification problem where each tweet is assigned one or more topics from a total of 19 available topics.
 The topics were carefully curated based on Twitter trends with the aim to be broad and general and consist of classes such as: arts and culture, music, or sports.
 Our internally-annotated dataset contains over 10K manually-labeled tweets (check the paper [here](https://arxiv.org/abs/2209.09824), or the [huggingface dataset page](https://huggingface.co/datasets/cardiffnlp/tweet_topic_single)).